turingschool-examples/little-esty-shop/README.md

 [Little Esty Shop](https://github.com/bfl3tch/little-esty-shop) is a 10-day, 4 person project, during Mod 2 of 4 for Turing School's Back End Engineering Program.

-Our challenge was to build a functioning web app consisting of multiple relational databases to mock the popular e-commerce web site *Etsy*.
+Our challenge was to build a functioning web app consisting of multiple relational databases to model the popular e-commerce web site *Etsy*.

 Learning goals and areas of focus consisted of: